NREL/pySMARTS/README.md

 <img src="docs/images/py-SMARTS.PNG" width="400">

-The ``smarts`` module contains functions for calling SMARTS: Simple Model of the Atmoshperic Radiative Transfer of Sunshine, from NREL, developed by Dr. Christian Gueymard.
+The ``smarts`` module contains functions for calling SMARTS: Simple Model of the Atmospheric Radiative Transfer of Sunshine, from NREL, developed by Dr. Christian Gueymard.

 SMARTS software can be obtained from: